HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/container_init_performance.md

 ```
 advancedEditorEAR - Enable the WCM Advanced and Enhanced Editors
 defaultListOfEnabledApps - The out of the box autostart parameters
-listOfAppsDockerDisable - List of all portlets and applications who autostart is initially disabled
+listOfAppsDockerDisable - List of all portlets and applications where autostart is now initially disabled
-listOfAppsDockerEnable - List of portlets and applications to autostart after having disabled the one in listOfAppsDockerDisable
+listOfAppsDockerEnable - List of portlets and applications to ensure autostart is enabled after having disabled those in listOfAppsDockerDisable

 ```